Code-Institute-Submissions/Rock-Band/README.md

 ### Styling
 >   Simple and clear one page style, separated sections, colored headers, contrasting text on dark background.
-Smooth website scroll and "goBack" button created to be more user friendly.
+Smooth website scroll and "goToTheTop" button created to be more user friendly.

 ### Pages/Sections